-Even though it’s obvious that the number of businesses which have embraced social media for marketing is growing, there’s still more than a few that haven’t done it yet.
+Even though it’s obvious that the number of businesses that have embraced social media for marketing is growing, there’s still more than a few that haven’t done it yet.
 Yes, having an online presence has become as common today as having a phone number was a couple of decades ago, but using social media for marketing, and having an online presence in the form of a website are not the same.
-And while having a website is, without a doubt, good for businesses, it shouldn’t prevent business-owners from looking into social media for marketing, for three simple reasons.
+And while having a website is, without a doubt, good for businesses, it shouldn’t prevent business owners from looking into social media for marketing, for three simple reasons.

 1. Social Media Will Help You Reach More People

 Sometimes, social media marketing might seem similar to using word-of-mouth to spread the word about your business.
 And it sort of is, or at least it would be – in word-of-mouth would involve hundreds of people using megaphones to speak about your business to their friends, and friends of their friends.